 Fate of the Antilla crew:

-Already on 11 May 1940 an agreement was reached between the Dutch Authorities on Curacao and the British Consul that Great Britain would accept the 220 German merchant sailors and detain them in an internmentcamp in British Jamaica (presumably Up Park Camp).
-In the period between their arrival on Bonaire and their shipment to Jamaica the sailors had to build an internmentcamp in Bonaire to house the other civilian internees.
-They finished building the camp early July 1940 and on 5 July 1940 the crew of the Antilla together with their 185 colleagues were escorted to the vessel Jamaica Producer and transported to the camp in British Jamaica where they spent the rest of the war.
-According to the death registrations of St. Andrews (Jamaica) at least one of the crewmembers of the Antilla died in detention; on 16 february 1943 engineer Willy Schwennosen perished as result of an illnes at the age of 59.
+Already on 11 May 1940 an agreement was reached between the Dutch Authorities on Curacao and the British Consul that Great Britain would accept the 220 German merchant sailors and detain them in an internmentcamp in British Jamaica.
+In the period between their arrival in Bonaire and their shipment to Jamaica the sailors had to build an internmentcamp in Bonaire to house the other civilian internees.
+They finished building the camp early July 1940 and on 5 July 1940 the crew of the Antilla, together with their 185 colleagues, was escorted to the vessel Jamaica Producer and transported to British Jamaica.
+There the crew went to Male Internment Camp Kingston.
+This camp housed a total of 1070 civilian detainees of which 608 were “Enemy merchant seamen”.
+The crew spent the rest of the war in Camp Kingston.
+According to the death registrations of St. Andrews (Jamaica) at least one crewmember of the Antilla died in detention; on 16 february 1943 engineer Willy Schwennosen perished as result of an illnes at the age of 59.

 (note: the internmentcamp in Bonaire was not bought by Captain Schmidt of the Antilla after the war, as has been widely suggested, but by a local entrepreneur, Mr. Lodewijk Gerharts.
 On the spot of the camp at first Hotel Zeebad was built and later on Divi Flamingo Hotel, which is still there).